Roger Moore as James Bond, suave British MI6 agent

 Stromberg discloses to Bond that he’s investing in an underwater society so it’s fitting that Bond drives a car with aquatic abilities in this flick.
 Bond’s “submarine” Lotus Esprit has joined the Aston Martin DB5 as one of the most popular 007 vehicles of all time.
 Even within the Bond universe, the KGB seems to have taken a special interest in the car when Major Anya Amasova discloses that she’s not unfamiliar with MI6’s secret plans for the Lotus.

-This sequence includes many of the elements that make a Bond adventure so unique: exciting danger, beautiful women, a megalomaniac villain, an exotic location (in this case, the Cala Di Volpe in Porto Cervo), and – of course – beautifully tailored attire.
+This sequence includes many of the elements that make a Bond adventure so exciting: thrilling danger, a megalomaniac villain, an exotic location (in this case, the Cala Di Volpe in Porto Cervo), beautiful women, and—of course—beautifully tailored attire.

 What’d He Wear?

 According to Matt Spaiser at The Suits of James Bond, this blazer was made by Angelo Roma.
-Matt’s post also has great insight into the fit and tailoring of this garment.
+Matt’s post also has great insight into the fit and tailoring of this outfit.

 Bond’s blue silk tie reflects the boldness of the shirt while also providing a contrast to the dark, muted blazer.
 It’s made from shantung silk, a more comfortable alternative for warm climates.

-Moore wears his usual black horsebit leather moccasins with gold horsebit details and tall-heeled leather soles.
-They may be Ferragamo, an appropriate choice given the Italian setting.
+Moore wears his usual black horsebit leather moccasins with gold bit detailing and tall-heeled leather soles.
+They may be Ferragamo, an appropriate choice given the Italian setting and a more likely candidate than Gucci after having been admonished by his friend and neighbor—who happened to be Salvatore Ferragamo’s daughter-in-law—for prominently sporting Gucci in his first two James Bond movies.
 He also wears black socks, a surprising choice given the white trousers and the heat of a summer day in the Mediterranean but at least it works with the black shoes and dark blazer.

 The Spy Who Loved Me marked the first film in Seiko’s product placement deal with the Bond franchise, which lasted through Roger Moore’s last appearance in A View to a Kill.
 In this outing, he wears a steel Seiko LC Quartz DK001 digital wristwatch, identified as model 0674-5009 by Dell Deaton on his blog, James Bond Watches.
 More information about this comparatively rare watch can also be found at James Bond Lifestyle.